Foundations of Sustainable Development

 - Understand the fundamental ethical and political issues raised by sustainable development challenges and concepts (K, C, P)*

-- Understand and discuss major criticisms levelled at the idea of SD (K, C, P)
+- Understand and discuss major criticisms levelled at the idea of sustainable development (K, C, P)*

 - Engage in debates about the definition, analysis and prospects for realisation of sustainable development (C, K, T, P)*.